 Read Books About Being Grateful

-Last year I found several books about Thanksgiving and being grateful advertised in my daughter’s Scholastic Book Order.
+Last year I found several books about Thanksgiving and being grateful advertised in my daughter’s school book order.
 After reading some reviews online, I purchased several of them.
 They all teach about being grateful in different ways and have been a great resource for our family.

 We are fortunate that we are at a stage where we eat dinner together with our kids every night.
 A few years ago we began the practice of going around the table each night and saying what we are grateful for.
 It took several rounds before our kids understood what it meant, but now they really surprise us with what they say.
 Many times they will say they are grateful that we cooked a lovely meal for them or they will say they are grateful for something small we didn’t expect them to notice.
 If you are religious, say your prayer first and then go around and say what you are grateful for.
 If you are not able to have dinner together every night, then find at least one meal or two a week when you can be together and tell each other what you are grateful for.
 Even if you are all eating in the car together on the way to a practice or event.
 I find I really look forward to what my children say.
 One time they will melt my heart and other times they will make me laugh in a really good way.